TR-Systems/modernist/index.md

 : Used to encapsulate content on a web page in a defined pattern of columns, rows and cells.

 ### @Media Print, Screen Styles
-In here is where you can make it smaller/better for tablets and phones (e.g. smaller fonts, smaller h1 h2 headings, etc.).
-Also used to format for printing.
-Have not done much work in here.
+In here is where you can make it smaller/better for tablet, phones and printers.
+I have it set to remove the description from the header and set all **grid-template-columns** to **1fr** (i.e single column grid, full width) when screen size is 600px or less.
+Other adjustments might include smaller h1 h2 fonts.
+But for now, it looks good on a phone.

 # Test Header1
 content